ballerina-platform/ballerina-dev-website/learn/user-guide/security/writing-secure-ballerina-code.md

 Configuration values containing passwords or secrets should not be passed with the normal configuration.

-Such sensitive data can be passed to runtime using a different TOML file, and you can prioritize it higher than the normal configuration by prefixing the file path in `BAL_CONFIG_FILES` environment variable.
+Such sensitive data can be passed to runtime using a different TOML file, and you can prioritize it higher than the normal configuration by prefixing the file path in the `BAL_CONFIG_FILES` environment variable.

 The configuration of sensitive data can be handled at the deployment of the Ballerina program.